Assumption-Lean Post-Integrated Inference with Surrogate Control Outcomes: Statistical properties with estimated embeddings

 Before we inspect the estimation error of $\tilde{b}$ to the target estimand $\tbeta$, we introduce one extra assumption on the moments and consistency of nuisance estimation.

 \begin{assumption}[Bounded moments and consistency] There exists $\delta\in(0,1]$, $M>0$, such that

 \end{assumption}

 Let $O=(X,\hat{U},Y)\in\RR^d\times\RR^r\times\RR^p$ denote the observation when the estimated embedding function $\hf_e$ is treated as fixed.
-The following theorem shows the linear expansion of the estimator $\tilde{b}$ and gives the error bound of the residual term with high probability.
+The following theorem demonstrates the linear expansion of the estimator $\tilde{b}$ and provides an error bound for the residual term with high probability.

 \begin{theorem}[Linear expansion] Consider the above inferential procedure, suppose \Cref{asm:moment,asm:nuisance} hold and two nuisance functions $\hat{\EE}[X\mid \hat{U}]$ and $\hat{\EE}[Y\mid \hat{U}]$ are estimated from independent samples of $\PP_n$.
 Then, the estimator $\tilde{b}$ admits a linear expansion: